lequyan2003/cot-4210-final-project/README.md

 - Bao Long Duong
 - An Nguyen

+---

 ## 📄 License

+**Educational use only.**
-Educational use only.
-Built for COT 4210 Final Project.
+Developed for the COT 4210 Final Project.